-Sciatica refers to pain that radiates along the path of the sciatic nerve, which branches from your lower back through your hips and buttocks and down each leg.
-Typically, sciatica affects only one side of your body.
+Sciatica refers to pain that travels along the path of the sciatic nerve.
+The sciatic nerve travels from the lower back through the hips and buttocks and down each leg.

 Risk factors for sciatica include:

-If your pain doesn't improve with self-care measures, your doctor might suggest some of the following treatments.
+For pain that doesn't improve with self-care measures, some of the following treatments might help.

 Other self-care treatments that might help include: